 - A hard impact that crushes your knee or leg.

 - The overextension of your knee when kicking or bending.

 - Sudden stop and go movement when running, jumping or turning your body.

-ACL tears can be avoided with prevention tips and caution.
+ACL tears may not always be preventable in every given situation, but there are things that you can do to decrease the risk of an ACL tear.
 Follow this prevention advice for ACL tears, especially if you are an athlete of any age.
-ACL tears are a season-ending injury.
+ACL tears can be a season-ending injury for athletes.
 You can prevent ACL tears by:

 - Wearing the right sports uniform and safety pads when participating in contact sports.

 - Properly warm-up before any physical activity.
 Do not engage is rigorous physical activity with ligaments, tendons, and muscles that are not ready for the impacts that await them.
 Warming up properly has many benefits to physiological and psychological systems of the body such as increasing heart rate, increasing blood flow to the muscles and ligaments, and allowing yourself to mentally prepare.
 These benefits of warming-up and more will help ligaments such as the ACL withstand greater forces.

 - Keep your body as flexible as possible by stretching frequently throughout the day.

 - Building and strengthening the muscles around your knees for more support.
 For the ACL in particular, the hamstrings are very important to keep strong.

 - Learning how to safely land on your knees after a jump or fall to the ground.